 Essentially, a steam oven cooks using wet heat, through the input of steam to the oven cavity.
 They steam food in the same way as a stovetop steaming basket which sits on top of a saucepan, but with greater ease, efficiency and control.

-A combination steam oven goes one step further than a steam oven, combining the functions of a traditional convection (dry) oven with a steam oven to produce dry heat, wet heat or a combination of the two.
+A combination steam oven (confusingly also referred to as a steam oven!) goes one step further, combining the functions of a traditional convection (dry) oven with steam to produce dry heat, wet heat or a combination of the two.

-You can also buy fully plumbed combi steam ovens, which have the added bonus of not needing to be refilled or emptied by hand.
-Both the tank and plumbed versions are efficient and easy to use once you know the basics.
+You can also buy fully plumbed combi steam ovens, which have the bonus of not needing to be refilled or emptied by hand.
+Both versions are efficient and easy to use once you know the basics.

 How expensive are combi steam ovens?